omeka/classic-enduser/docs/Admin/Settings/ReCaptcha.md

 1. Go to [recaptcha.net](https://www.google.com/recaptcha/admin#list) to sign up for a ReCaptcha key.
 Note that you will need to sign in with a Google account to acquire a reCATPCHA key.
 2. In the "register a new site" box, enter the url for your Omeka site and select the reCAPTCHA version you want.
 For more information, see [the reCAPTCHA documentation](https://developers.google.com/recaptcha/docs/versions).
-3. You will need two keys for your Omeka site: the
-2. Once you have your keys, go to your Omeka admin dashboard, and go to Settings in the top nav.
+1. Once you have your keys, go to your Omeka admin dashboard, and go to Settings in the top nav.
 1. Go to the Security tab in Settings and scroll down to the Captcha section.
 3. There are two text boxes in this section, one for the public key, one for the private key.
 Copy the keys you got in Step 1 into the appropriate boxes.
 4. Click "Save Changes" at the bottom of the page.